What does voter safety look like in Northwest Arkansas? - NewsBreak

 “They realize that it’s not just a church on a Tuesday or community center on a Tuesday, but it’s actually a polling location.
 There could be hundreds of voters at that location,” said Price.

 In Benton County, deputies will be set up at various voting locations throughout election day.
-All poll workers are at the ready to make a call and equipped to respond in emergencies.
+All poll workers are ready to make a call and equipped to respond in emergencies.

 “We have safety procedures that they will follow, and we’ll get in contact with deputies to get the situation handled,” said Benton County director of communications, Melody Kwok.